I graduated in Work and Clinical psychology in Belgium

-Since last year I’m a nomad and I was surprised to discover how big the need of support and coaching for expats was.
+Since last year I’m a nomad and I was surprised to discover how big the need for support and coaching for ex-pats was.
 That’s why I decided to launch myself in the path of helping people (most of them nomads as well) abroad locally and online.
-Related to the nomad theme, I help people to redefine a life and work purpose and to put meaning in their expatriation.
-I also help people to manage the stress linked to different life changes occurring especially in the nomad/expat lifestyle with mental support and an holistic approach including also some relaxation, sophrology and meditation techniques.
+Related to the nomad theme, I help people to redefine life and work purpose and to put meaning in their expatriation.
+I also help people to manage the stress linked to different life changes occurring especially in the nomad/ex-pat lifestyle with mental support and a holistic approach including also some relaxation, sophrology and meditation techniques.

 I am a professional rider and trainer